Skip to main content

 • put heat or cold packs on your neck

-• try neck exercises
+• try neck flexibility exercises

 Don't

-• do not wear a neck collar unless your GP tells you to - generally it's better to keep your neck moving
+• do not wear a neck collar unless your GP tells you to - it's better to keep your neck moving

 • do not do anything that could be dangerous if you cannot move your neck - for example, driving or cycling